Frequently Asked Questions By Tenants

 What happens if I can't afford to pay any Court fees?

-- If you cannot afford to pay costs or fees relating to your Landlord Tenant case, you can file an "Application to Proceed Without Prepayment of Costs,Fees, or Security" commonly referred to as an "IFP" or "In Forma Pauperis."
+If you cannot afford to pay costs or fees relating to your Landlord Tenant case, you can file an "Application to Proceed Without Prepayment of Costs,Fees, or Security" commonly referred to as an "IFP" or "In Forma Pauperis."
 You will be required to complete an "Affidavit" swearing to your financial affairs.
-Once you complete the Application and Affidavit, you will appear in front of the judge who will decide whether to grant your request.
+Once you complete and file the Application and Affidavit, a judge will decide whether to grant your request.

 What should I know about settling my case with the landlord?